stefanalt/packexe/README.md

-# packexe.pl
+# packexe
-Pack shared libraries and linker along with a Linux executable
+Pack a shared linux executable, together eith it's libraries and corresponding linker.

-Did you ever had a Linux executable on one system and need to run it on another system (with same architecture)?
+Have you ever had a Linux executable on one system, and want to run it on another system (with same architecture)?

 Have you just copied it over and then got:

 > mybin: error while loading shared libraries: libselinux.so.1: cannot open shared object file: No such file or directory

-And then you found something like this:
+Or did you discover something like this:

     $ ldd mybin
     mybin: /lib/libc.so.6: version `GLIBC_2.17' not found (required by mybin) ...

 So then you need to update your target system with new libraries?
-No, just use packexe:
+Not at all, you can use packexe:

     $ packexe.pl mybin_pack mybin